Australian-India Cyber and Critical Technology Partnership: Grant Round 2

 Joint applications involving more than one organisation are acceptable.

 Indian applicants should ensure they comply with the Foreign Contribution (Regulation) Act (FCRA) in relation to the project, including holding a FCRA certificate if applicable.
 Information supplied by applicants may be shared with Indian and Australia government agencies.

 Funding and timeframes

-For any single grant proposal, the minimum is $150,000 per year and the maximum amount is $500,000 per year.
-Multiyear grants will be considered up to a maximum of $500,000 per year for up to two years from 2020-21 to 2021‑22.
-Grant funding for activities in 2021-22 will be contingent on funding becoming available to DFAT under the AICCPT.
+For any single grant proposal, the minimum is $150,000 per year and the maximum amount is $600,000 per year.
+Multiyear grants will be considered up to a maximum of $250,000 per year for up to three years from 2021-22 to 2023‑24.
+Grant funding for activities in 2022-23 will be contingent on funding becoming available to DFAT under the AICCTP.

 Prospective grantees cannot use funding from other Commonwealth, state, territory or local government sources to fund your share of eligible expenditure.
 DFAT reserves the right to offer less funding than that requested by the applicant.

 - Personnel - Eligible labour expenditure for the grant covers the direct labour costs of employees you directly employ on the core elements of the project.

 - Direct costs of the eligible grant activities.